lendai/dotfiles/readme.md

 - Setup the terminal
 - Set a bunch of default values for MacOS
 - Install the applications I use often

+## Step 7 - manual install

+(see if these can be moved into automatic install)

+- LogiTune - app for managing logitech gera
+- 1pass cli
+- discord
+- whatsapp
+- github macos app
+- linear
+- loom
+- displayport manager?